Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Beyond the Scope: Differing Perspectives of Phone Calls & Tension

-We also found a common theme of both underwriters and brokers agreeing that some phone calls are necessary for underwriting.
-We also revealed an important point of conflict: brokers commonly cite their motivation for calling the underwriters as a result of frustration, whereas underwriters refer to the phone calls as a source of frustration for very different reasons:
+Otherwise, the phone calls become frustrating.
+Brokers commonly cite their motivation for calling the underwriters as a result of frustration, whereas underwriters refer to the phone calls as a source of frustration:

 Recommendations